leansevenuteen/steganography/README.md

 Recently, numerous studies in this field have found that ML models can easily detect data that is intricately concealed using steganography techniques.
 Therefore, this project also provides a method by which a machine learning model can detect concealed data in audio by utilizing Convolutional Neural Networks (CNNs).

 ## Dataset
-We use the original dataset, Acted Emotional Speech Dynamic Database [AESDD](https://m3c.web.auth.gr/research/aesdd-speech-emotion-recognition/), and process it with the `prepare_data.py` script to initialize the training and evaluation data for the CNN model.
+We use the original dataset, Acted Emotional Speech Dynamic Database [(data link)](https://m3c.web.auth.gr/research/aesdd-speech-emotion-recognition/), and process it with the `prepare_data.py` script to initialize the training and evaluation data for the CNN model.

 ## Enviroment
-We conduct experiments with the ML model in the [Kaggle Notebook environment](https://www.kaggle.com/), utilizing a Tesla P100 GPU with 16GB, 15GB of CPU, and 20GB of memory.
+We conduct experiments with the ML model in the [Kaggle Notebook](https://www.kaggle.com/) environment, utilizing a Tesla P100 GPU with 16GB, 15GB of CPU, and 20GB of memory.

 ## Usage
-##### Preparing data for the ML model:
+### Using classical steganography techniques:
+If you want to learn how to embed and retrieve various data types from audio files, run the `Algorithm_Embed.py` and `Algorithm_Retrieve.py` scripts.
+Please note that the project currently only works with cover data in .wav file format.

+### Using the CNN model for steganalysis in audio:
+If you want to learn how the ML model detects audio steganalysis, you can refer to the `steganography.ipynb` script.
+However, before you run the `steganography.ipynb` script, make sure you have prepared the data for training the model using the `prepare_data.py` script.